vmjoseph/ECLDP_Prodev_Session/README.md

       * A place I'd like to visit when things get better...
       * _Make your own prompt if you're feeling creative!_
    2. A picture related to your response.
 Find an image online and copy the link to include in the text.
-   3. The text _"Comment your reply here"_ at the end

       Use this format to create your post (feel free to copy-and-paste):
       ```markdown